openstack-archive/pylockfile/trunk/doc/lockfile.rst

    2.5 or later.
 However, the use of the :keyword:`with` statement is minimal, so if you apply the patch in the included 2.4.diff file you can use it with Python 2.4.
-It's possible that it will work in Python 2.3 with that patch applied as well , though the doctest code relies on APIs new in 2.4, so will have to be rewritten somewhat to allow testing on 2.3.
+It's possible that it will work in Python 2.3 with that patch applied as well, though the doctest code relies on APIs new in 2.4, so will have to be rewritten somewhat to allow testing on 2.3.
 As they say, patches welcome. ;-)